Is Remote Working Increasing the Cost of a Data Breach?

 The cost to a business is not limited to just the time period before a breach is discovered.
 It is estimated that 39% of the expenses from a data breach are not even realized as they are hard to quantify such as loss of clients, administrative penalties, and/or loss of productivity.

-How to decrease the expense of a data breach.
+How to Decease the Expense of a Data Breach

 Businesses will recover from a data breach if they deploy automated software to recognize the breach and other dubious conduct.
 This software utilizes computerized reasoning and investigation in real-time and could save as much as $2.68 million in data breach costs nationwide annually if all companies took advantage of it.